mammo0/networkminer-cli/README.md

 In this version the GUI is removed and replaced by a CLI interface.

 The purpose of this fork is to extract only the files from a network data stream.
-Nothing more ore less...
+Nothing more or less...

 ### Usage